markfinn/markfinn.github.com/_posts/2014-03-31-railroad-light-1.md

 Lastly, I had an issue of getting good color blending.
-The parabolic reflector in the signal body is meant to tale a point source of light, like a singal bulb with a small fillament, and turn that into a large ray out the fron lens.  replacing the single bulb with three LEDs that were sepoarated by nearly a centimeter center to center left me with three separate beams that didn't really mix well.
+The parabolic reflector in the signal body is meant to tale a point source of light, like a single bulb with a small fillament, and turn that into a large ray out the front lens.
+Replacing the single bulb with three LEDs that were sepoarated by nearly a centimeter center to center left me with three separate beams that didn't really mix well.
  When the LEDs were all on, instead of getting a whilte light, I could see a psychadelic red-green-blue mosaic that really wasn't what
 I was going for.
 So far, I've improved this by tie-wrapping a translucent piece of plastic (a chunk from a Radio Shack bag) over the
 LED assembly with a bit of "poof" in the plastic where it passes in front of the LEDs.
-This helps quite a bit.
+This helps quite a bit, although it doesn't completely solve it.

 ###Next